 Telemedicine has also expanded in areas of medical practice like radiology, pathology, mental therapy, and diagnostic imaging.
 In this respect, telemedicine is an effective way for Gulf countries to keep their residents from seeking medical support from overseas.

-Consequently, governments across Gulf countries have been creating initiatives which promote the administration of telemedicine as a practice.
+Consequently, governments across Gulf countries have been creating initiatives that promote the administration of telemedicine as a practice.

 When it comes to customer engagement, the hospitality industry must excel beyond every other sector.
 As the Gulf region becomes a tourist attraction, hotels, resorts, and tour agencies alike are recognizing the need of providing their guests with a personalized and pleasant experience using the best of digital technologies.